 Kelly Bekelja - Homeroom Parent Coordinator

-2022-2023 Homeroom Parent Coordinator: Kelly Bekelja
+2023-2024 Homeroom Parent Coordinator: Kelly Bekelja

-2022-2023 St. Joan of Arc School Room Parent Guide
+2023-2024 St. Joan of Arc School Room Parent Guide

-This guide is designed to help both new and returning room parents find answers to their questions and explain responsibilities more clearly!
-It is intended to offer helpful tips and recommendations to assist you in a successful year as room parent, as well as to help ensure some degree of uniformity across the classes (although there are always some differences due to grade and class size!)
+This guide is designed to help both new and returning room parents find answers to their questions and explain responsibilities.
+It is intended to offer helpful tips and recommendations to assist you in a successful year as a room parent, as well as to help ensure some degree of uniformity across the classes (although there are always some differences due to grade and class size!)
 The best resource you have will be the classroom teacher.
 They know best what they want/need from homeroom parents and will always be happy to communicate that with you.

 HOMEROOM PARENT DOCUMENTS: